 WCMCA Head Start and Early Head Start serves families with children in a 7-county area, which includes Douglas, Grant, Otter Tail, Pope, Stevens, Traverse and Wadena Counties.
 Age and income guidelines are set by the federal government.
-Ten percent of Head Start’s enrollment is reserved for special needs children who may be over the income guidelines.
+Also, ten percent of Head Start’s enrollment is reserved for special needs children who may be over the income guidelines.
 All Head Start services are provided at no cost to the family.